chrispaynter/architecture/DDD/Vaughn Vernon/1 - Getting started with DDD.md

 - A domain expert is not one by job title.
 - These are people that know the line of business you are in really well.
 - They probably have a lot of background in he business domain, and they might be product designers or even sales people.
+- Look past the job title.
+- The people you are looking for know more about what you are working on than anyone else, and for sure more than you know.
+- Find them.
+Listen.
+Learn.
+Design in code.

 ## Ubiquitous but not Universal